FAIRmat-NFDI/AreaC-DOC-H5MD-for-NOMAD/docs/file_structure/observables.md

 :   number of bins over which the running average was computed for `value`.

 * `type`
-:   describes if the observable is calculated at the molecular or atomic level.
+:   Allowed values of `molecular` or `atomic`.
+Categorizes if the observable is calculated at the molecular or atomic level.
 <!-- TODO - not sure if this is useful -->

 * `error_type`